 The Canon EOS Rebel SL1 (called Canon 100D in some regions) and the Leica M10 (Typ 3656) are two digital cameras that were officially introduced, respectively, in March 2013 and January 2017.
-The SL1 is a DSLR, while the M10 is a rangefinder-style mirrorless camera.
+The SL1 is a DSLR, while the M10 is a rangefinder-focusing mirrorless camera.
 The cameras are based on an APS-C (SL1) and a full frame (M10) sensor.
 The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 23.8 MP.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS Rebel SL1 and the Leica M10 (Typ 3656)?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon SL1 and the Leica M10.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.